WordPress/blueprints/docs/build-your-first-blueprint.md

-## Building your first Blueprint
+## Build your first Blueprint

-Let's build a simple Blueprint that:
+Let's build a simple Blueprint that

 1. Creates a new WordPress site
 2. Sets the site title to "My first Blueprint"
-3. Sets the theme to Adventurer
+3. Installs the _Adventurer_ theme
-4. Installs the Hello Dolly plugin from the WordPress plugin directory
+4. Installs the _Hello Dolly_ plugin from the WordPress plugin directory
 5. Installs a custom plugin
-6. Changing site content
+6. Changes the site content

-### Creating a new WordPress site
+### 1. Create a new WordPress site

 Let's start by creating a `blueprint.json` file with the following contents: